CinquecentY/vehspawn/README.md

 # Vehicle Spawner using Scaleform
-This vehicle spawner works entirely on GTA V's Scaleform using Flash Professional CS6, this project was made as an excercise and a showcase of the many things that can be done with Scaleform to reproduce the same UI compenents present in the base game.
+This is a vehicle spawner menu made under Scaleform, the native GUI for GTA V, based on Flash, which makes up nearly all of the displays used in the game.
+This menu works similar to vehicle websites in GTA Online, like Legendary Motorsport.
+I made this mostly as an exercise to mimic the games' UI functionalities, however there's still a lot to delve into.

 This project features:
-- Built-in cursor with supported mouse inputs.
+- Built-in cursor with supported mouse inputs and scroll.
+- Multiple pages.
-- Selectionable buttons.
+- Selectable buttons.
-- Scaleform return/push functions
+- Improved Scaleform code to handle return variables.
-- Image import from .ytd files
+- Image import from .ytd files.